MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-07/27 (0.3.4) "inuse" field added to src & rec points in QGIS.
+Categorized Symbol Renderer implemented to display used/unused points in QGIS.
 - 2024-07/24 (0.3.3) Interface with QGIS improved.
 Display active / inactive points separately.
-Fixed rasterio CRS bug
+Fixed rasterio CRS bug.
+Cleared experimental flag.
 - 2024-07/08 (0.3.2) Geometry creation from templates now runs significantly faster.
-Fixed some bugs in Land Survey Wizard
+Fixed some bugs in Land Survey Wizard.
 - 2024-06-02 (0.3.1) Created a 'display' menu.
 This allows for closing the display pane, when using *smallish* full HD displays.
-Fixed some bugs
+Fixed some bugs.
 - 2024-05-27 (0.3.0) reduced minimal width of Geometry & SPS tables, in order to make working with a *smallish* full HD (1920x1080) screen easier.
 - 2024-05-23 (0.2.9) expanded numba @jit functions, added rms-offset plot on Layout tab.
 Fixed some bugs.
 Implemented function profiling.
 - 2024-05-04 (0.2.8) implemented numba @jit, to speed up calculations.
 Added stack-response analysis and |O| & O/A Histograms.
 Fixed some bugs.